 Adherence to the specification does not imply that additional, non-specified properties cannot be used:

-include any number of properties in additional to those described as required and optional properties.
+a descriptor MAY include any number of properties in additional to those described as required and optional properties.

 For example, if you were storing time series data and wanted to list the temporal coverage of the data in the Data Package

-you could add a property temporal
+you could add a property temporal (cf Dublin Core):

 "temporal": {